 - Meet some other like minded alpine mountaineers

 - Have a fun & sociable week with 1 night spent in a high mountain hut

 This course is for people who already have some rock climbing experience, have used crampons and an ice axe before and want to develop alpine mountaineering skills.
 To get the most out of the training and suggested routes you will be able to second up to F5b (C. UK VS) and you will also need to be physically very fit and able to complete 5 full mountain days (eg. 6-8 hours in duration).

-*Please note this June 2020 programme will be adjusted due to the closure of the Grands Montets lift and may for example feature middle mountain rock climbing and alpinist training from the Brevent crags above the Chamonix Valley instead.
+*Please note that the June 2020 & 2021 programmes will be adjusted due to the closure of the Grands Montets lift and may for example feature middle mountain rock climbing and alpinist training from the Brevent crags above the Chamonix Valley instead.